-The sequencing is produced by Public Health England and analysis is produced by research partners at the University of Oxford.
+The sequencing is produced by Northumbria University and analysis is produced by research partners at the University of Oxford.
 Of particular note are Dr Katrina Lythgoe, Dr David Bonsall, Dr Tanya Golubchik, and Dr Helen Fryer.
 Genome sequencing is funded by the COVID-19 Genomics UK (COG-UK) consortium.
-COG-UK is supported by funding from the Medical Research Council (MRC) part of UK Research & Innovation (UKRI), the National Institute of Health Research (NIHR) and Genome Research Limited, operating as the Wellcome Sanger Institute.
+COG-UK is supported by funding from the Medical Research Council (MRC) part of UK Research and Innovation (UKRI), the National Institute of Health Research (NIHR), and Genome Research Limited operating as the Wellcome Sanger Institute.

-More information on how we measure variants from positive tests on the survey can be found in our Understanding COVID-19 Variants blog.
+We will continue to monitor infections by variant and will reintroduce the charts and analysis by gene matching pattern when considered helpful.
+More information on how we measure variants from positive tests on the survey can be found in our Understanding COVID-19 Variants blog and in our methodology article.